Tuin, Kičevo

 Tuin (Туин, Tuhin) is a village in the municipality of Kičevo, North Macedonia.
 It used to be part of the former municipality of Oslomej.

+History

+After the capture of the village by Partisan forces in 1944, 49 Albanians were massacred by incoming communist forces and the OZNA.

 Demographics

+The village is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kırçova.
+The village was divided in two timars, one having 40 and the other 42 houses, excluding bachelors (mucerred).

+According to the 1942 Albanian census, Tuin was inhabited by a total of 1094 Muslim Albanians and 233 Bulgarians.

 As of the 2021 census, Tuin had 784 residents with the following ethnic composition: